 Construction Document Requirement

-Submitted Construction documents must contain sufficient information for plan reviewers to be able to review the proposed construction work.
+Submitted construction documents for building permits must contain sufficient information for plan reviewers to be able to review the proposed construction work.

 In addition to the Residential Permit Submission Requirements, submit the following information: